The Bourne Identity (2002 film): Plot

-While searching through Castel's belongings, Marie finds wanted posters of Bourne and herself, and agrees to help him.
-After the two evade police in Marie's car, they spend the night in a Paris hotel.
+While searching through Castel's belongings, Marie finds wanted posters of Bourne and herself and so agrees to help him.
+After they evade the police in Marie's car, they spend the night in a Paris hotel.

 Meanwhile, Wombosi obsesses over the attempt on his life.
-Conklin, having anticipated this, planted a body to pose as John Michael Kane in a morgue to appear as the assailant, but Wombosi remains unconvinced and threatens to report the CIA’s actions to the media.
+Conklin, having anticipated this, has planted a body identified as John Michael Kane in a Paris morgue to appear to be the assailant.
+Wombosi is unconvinced and threatens to report the CIA's actions to the media.
 The Professor then assassinates Wombosi on Conklin's orders.

 Bourne, posing as Kane, learns about the failed assassination attempt on Wombosi's yacht, and that the assassin was shot twice in the back during the escape, ultimately realizing that he was responsible for the attempt.
-Bourne and Marie take refuge at the French countryside home of Marie's friend Eamon and his children.
+He and Marie take refuge in the French countryside home of Marie's half-brother Eamon and his children.

 Under pressure from Abbott to handle the matter, Conklin tracks Bourne's location and sends the Professor to kill him.
-The Professor is mortally wounded by Bourne, and reveals their shared connection to Treadstone before dying.
-Bourne sends Marie, Eamon, and the children away for their protection, then contacts Conklin via the Professor's phone, and they agree to meet alone in Paris.
-When Bourne sees Conklin is not alone, he abandons their meeting, but manages to place a tracking device on Conklin's car, leading Bourne to Treadstone's safe house in Paris.
-Bourne breaks in and holds Conklin and logistics technician Nicky Parsons at gunpoint.
-Conklin reveals to Bourne his association with Treadstone and presses him to remember his past.
+Bourne mortally wounds the Professor, who reveals their shared connection to Treadstone before dying.
+Bourne sends Marie, Eamon, and the children away for their protection.
+He then contacts Conklin via the Professor's phone, and they agree to meet alone in Paris.

+When Bourne sees that Conklin is not alone, he abandons their meeting but places a tracking device on his car, leading Bourne to the Treadstone safe house in Paris.
+He breaks in and holds Conklin and logistics technician Nicky Parsons at gunpoint.
+Conklin reveals his association with Treadstone and presses him to remember his past.
 Bourne recalls his attempt to assassinate Wombosi through successive flashbacks.

-Under orders from Treadstone, Bourne infiltrated Wombosi's yacht as Kane and managed to get close enough to assassinate him.
-However, Bourne was unable to find the nerve to kill Wombosi while his children were present, and instead fled, being shot during his escape.
+Under orders from Treadstone, Bourne had infiltrated Wombosi's yacht and got close enough to assassinate him and make it appear as if he had been murdered by a member of his own entourage.
+However, Bourne could not kill Wombosi while his children were present, and believing he would have to kill the children too, he instead fled, being shot during his escape and losing his memory.

 Bourne announces he is resigning from Treadstone and warns Conklin not to follow him.
-As agents descend on the safe house, Bourne fights his way through.
-When Conklin leaves the safe house, he encounters Manheim, who kills him under Abbott's orders.
-Abbott then shuts down Treadstone.
-Abbott reports to an oversight committee that Treadstone is "decommissioned" before discussion turns to a new project codenamed "Blackbriar".
-Some time later, Bourne finds Marie renting out scooters to tourists on Mykonos, and the two reunite.
+As agents descend on the safe house, he fights his way out.
+As Conklin leaves, he is killed by Manheim under Abbott's orders.
+Abbott later shuts down Treadstone using Conklin's right hand Danny Zorn.
+Both of them report to an oversight committee that Treadstone is a "decommissioned" former program of theoretical game-scenario exercises before diverting the discussion to a new project codenamed "Blackbriar".

+Some time later, Bourne finds Marie renting out scooters to tourists on Mykonos, and they reunite.